hazelcast/hazelcast-openshift/hazelcast-openshift-origin/README.md

 * `Kubernetes v1.4.0+`

 ```
-Please note that this distribution also compatible with Kubernetes.
+Please note that docker image of this distribution also compatible with Kubernetes.
 Therefore, you may use
 it for deployment not only OpenShift Origin also for Kubernetes.
 ```